andyhou965/autogpt-video-script/README.md

 streamlit run app.py
 ```

-### Step 4: Input the title or prompt of the video you want to create script for.
+### Step 4: Input the topic of the video you want to create the script for